poliorcetics/named-arguments-rfc/01-motivation.md

 - Named arguments are self documenting.

-In the example code above it is easy for a developer to remember which argument does what simply by looking at the method call, without having to write a little toy example or look at the documentation for the type (or the trait).
+In the example code above it is not easy for a developer to remember which argument does what simply by looking at the method call, without having to write a little toy example or look at the documentation for the type (or the trait).
+Most of the time Rust helps by asking for differents types in its parameters, but that fails when the type _is_ the same.
 Autocompletion can help by providing the names and filling them in advance, meaning no more typing for most people, just clearer code.
 Code is also read more than it is written, the clearer it is, the less mistakes slip through reviews.

 - Named arguments are simple to **create** compared to the other options.

 In all languages that have them, named arguments are simple to create: they do not require a new type and they do not require a builder pattern (and so another type).
 This does not means that builder patterns or new types are useless: I argue that the use cases are simply not the same.
-Named arguments should be used to clarify function calls, **not** write functions and methods with 13 parameters, 7 of which are optional: a builder would be more useful in this situation.
+Named arguments should be used to clarify function calls, **not** write functions and methods with 13 parameters, 7 of which are named: a builder would be more useful in this situation.

 - Named arguments are simple to **use** compared to the other options.